-In addition to efficiency-enhancing changes in technology, courts (and those who use them) have benefitted from improvements in the number and range of support personnel.
-Judges on the courts of appeals now routinely hire three or four clerks, many of them with experience as lawyers, economists, statisticians, or in other professional work that can be helpful to review of case-related submissions and to assisting in the judges' opinion-writing tasks as well.
-This is a major change from the days, not so long ago, when judges had only clerical help and one or perhaps two clerks fresh out of law school.
+See, e.g., Gregg Costa, Clerking to Excess?
+The Case Against Second (and Third and Fourth ago, when judges had only clerical help and one or perhaps two clerks fresh out of law school.
 (Of course, clerical assistance was a critical resource when everything the judge produced had to be typed and re-typed each time there was a change or an error was discovered.)

 In addition to the support personnel working for individual judges, many circuit courts of appeals employ large professional staffs to help process motions respecting dismissal, deal with criminal sentencing issues, and provide special attention to cases involving pro se litigants.
-The change in court personnel has especially profound implications for efficiency when viewed in combination with improved technology, which increases the value of these assistants, both individually and in combination.
+66 The change in court personnel has especially profound implications for efficiency when viewed in combination with improved technology, which increases the value of these assistants, both individually and in combination.